imteekay/programming-with-types/chapter01/README.md

 ### Immutability

-Making x a constant, we get a compilation error when we try to mutate it in the next listing.
+Making `x` a constant, we get a compilation error when we try to mutate it in the next listing.

+### Encapsulation

+Encapsulation is the ability to hide some of the internals of our code.
+Encapsulation appears at multiple layers: a service exposes its API as an interface, a module exports its interface and hides implementation details, a class exposes only its public members, and so on.